section-engineering-education/engineering-education/content/articles/multi-person-pose-estimator-with-python/index.md

 Some of the use cases for this model are:
 - To determine the correctness of poses of yoga class members during a  yoga class.
 - To establish which swimmers have the best swimming strokes and those who need improvements during swimming lessons.
 - During supervision of a tennis lesson.
-The model would help you analyze the people with correct and incorrect stroke positions.
+The model would help analyze the people with correct and incorrect stroke positions.
 - In medical contexts to identify abnormal poses in patients.

 To use the Multi-Person Pose Estimation model, we will need to perform three processes: